Reliance Jio Fiber broadband offer: How to register, data plans, set-top-box and more

 - Enter your full address and pin it on the map.

-- Fill the next form with your full name, mobile number and email ID.
+- Fill the next form with your full name, mobile number, and email ID.

 - Next, enter the OTP and submit.